This story was first published on June 28, 2017, and has been updated.

 Allegheny County Parks hosts two free spray parks – one in Deer Lakes Park and another in Round Hill Park.
-Both are open from 10 a.m. to 8 p.m. through Labor Day.
+Both are open from 10 a.m. to 8 p.m. daily through Labor Day.

 At Round Hill Park, spend an afternoon with the animals at the Exhibition Farm, then cool off at the water park.
 Its design was influenced by a traditional red barn.
-The many picnic groves – with names like Alfalfa and Wagon Wheel – offer a shady spot for a picnic lunch in between activities.
+The many picnic groves – with names like Alfalfa and Wagon Wheel – offer shady spots for a picnic lunch in between activities.

 On the North Shore next to PNC Park, the Water Steps create a popular watering hole.
 Some kids make a splash before Pirates baseball games, others wander down along the river walk from a Carnegie Science Center visit.
 And for some kids, it’s a destination all by itself.

 The 500 blocks of Butler County sandstone are arranged to allow climbing and wading as the water cascades down like a mountain stream.
 The landscaping offers places for grownups to sit and supervise while kids splatter and play.

 From the Water Steps, kids can watch river traffic, wave to boaters, and cool off in this beautiful urban setting.
 As the evening sun dips to a rosy hue, underwater illumination brightens the way.